TroyWalshProf/SeleniumAxeDotnet/README.md

 using Selenium.Axe;
 ```

-To run axe scan with default configuration, and call the extension method ```Analyze``` from your WebDriver object
+To run axe scan with default configuration, call the extension method ```Analyze``` from your WebDriver object
 ```csharp
 IWebDriver webDriver = new ChromeDriver();
 AxeResult results = webDriver.Analyze();